benmvp/slides/2020/reactglobal/perfect-lib.md

   * They go more in depth than the API doc's coverage of a topic
 - **Tutorials** would be `lodash` workshops we'd find **Egghead** or **Frontend Masters** or online
   * Lessons that take the reader by the hand to build an app with `lodash`
-  * These are perfect for newbies who may not even know what `lodash` is
+  * These are perfect for newcomers who may not even know what `lodash` is
 - For your "perfect" library, you should have **References** & **How-to guides**
   * API docs & examples